sig-pku/NeuralCVT/README.md

 git lfs install
 ```

-Clone the repository together with all submodules:
+Clone the repository and initialize all submodules:

 ```bash
 git clone --recurse-submodules https://github.com/sig-pku/NeuralCVT.git cd NeuralCVT
 ```

-If a CMake environment is not already available, set up one and build Geogram using the following steps:
+If CMake is not already available in your environment, create a dedicated Conda environment and build Geogram as follows:

 ```bash
 conda create -n cmake-env cmake -y